whage/whage.github.io/_posts/2023-12-10-accidentally-deleting-a-prod-db.md

 Data loss non the less, but probably the best scenario I could have hoped for.

 I am still shocked and ashamed.
-I still cringe when I think about what could have happened if we don't have those IT guys, those _other people_ who, as opposed to me, do their jobs right and whose cautiousness saved everyone but mostly me.
+I still cringe when I think about what could have happened if we don't have those IT guys, those _other people_ who, as opposed to me, do their jobs right and whose cautiousness saved everyone.

 So what could have I done better?

 - do not, by all means forward a port from localhost to the same port of a prod system
-- do not ever reuse credentials of a prod system locally
+- do not ever reuse credentials of a prod system locally, not even temporarily
 - do look at what exactly you will be running
 - disconnect from your prod system immediately when you have no more business there